trhyo/k8xauth/docs/argocd.md

      emptyDir: {}
 ```
 ## Usage
 ArgoCD can be configured to use exec provider to fetch credentials for external clusters by creating a kubernetes secret with target cluster and exec plugin configuration.

-Example:
+### EKS cluster
 ```yaml
 apiVersion: v1
 kind: Secret